helix-foundation/currency/contracts/governance/community/README.md

   - `_proposal` (address) - the address of the proposal to vote on
   - `_proposer` (address) - the person who proposed the proposal being voted on
   - `_cutoffBlockNumber` (uint256) - the block number to measure user voting power at
+  - `_totalECOxVotingPower` (uint256) - the snapshot of total ECOx supply
-  - `_totalVotingPower` (uint256) - the snapshotted total voting power at the block number above
+  - `_excludedVotingPower` (uint256) - the amount of voting power to exclude from the ECO supply

-Configures a policy vote, setting the policy to be voted on, the times that the voting ends, the block to use for voting power calculation, and the `totalVotingPower` to use for the 50% threshold.
+Configures a policy vote, setting the policy to be voted on, the times that the voting ends, the block to use for voting power calculation, and the parameters to calculate `totalVotingPower` to use for the 50% threshold (see [here](./README.md#configure)).
 The `proposer` is stored as the data is deleted in the `PolicyProposals` contract as we move to this stage, so it is preserved for the UI.

 ##### Security Notes
   - Is called atomically with instantiation.